ibis-project/ibis/docs/blog/ibis_substrait_to_duckdb.md

 some dialect of SQL.

-Today, Ibis accomplishes this with a lot of help from `sqlalchemy` and `sqlglot` to handle differences in dialect, or we interact directly with avalable Python bindings (for instance with the `pandas`, `datafusion`, and `polars` backends).
+Today, Ibis accomplishes this with a lot of help from `sqlalchemy` and `sqlglot` to handle differences in dialect, or we interact directly with available Python bindings (for instance with the `pandas`, `datafusion`, and `polars` backends).

 Ibis goes to <span class="underline">great</span> lengths to generate sane and consistent SQL for those